m-clement/ProgrammingCR/README.md

 		- Ensure change is in original directory

 ### Objective 4: Introduction to the Web
+- ** We're currently here **
 - Foundations of the web
 	* The Internet
 	* HTTP protocol
 	* Browser
 	* Assignment
 		- Identify 5 GETs and 5 POSTs on the web
-- Foundations of web pages
+- Foundations of web pages - Hands On Lab
 	* Git repository
 	* Simple static HTML and CSS website
 	* Common tags: input, lines, paragraphs, divs, etc